-On day 1 I did the Walking Tour of Lecco, Boat Cruise & Lunch.
+The day before I did the Walking Tour of Lecco and Boat Cruise & Lunch.
 Today, I did the full day Central Lake Tour starting from Varenna.
 I really got to see Lake Como at its best.

 The meeting point was at the ferry landing in Varenna, a short train ride from my base in Lecco.
 I love taking the train in this area; it’s always full of excited tourists.
 This morning I must have heard at least six different languages.
 Trains run regularly from Milan, passing through Monza and Lecco.
 Get off at the Varenna-Esino-Perledo station.
 It is a short walk downhill to the ferry.

 Train travel tip: If you are traveling from Milan, going north towards Lecco and Varenna sit on the left side of the train facing forward.
 The lake is on the left side and once you get out of the tunnel after Mandello del Lario the views are spectacular even from the train.
 Going back south towards Milan, sit on the right and you will coast the Adda River as well.

 After meeting the other guests and Alessandra, our certified tour guide and native of the area, we were picked up in a minivan and brought to our first destination.